 Impact Level High

-Key Action Audit all PT and OT claims billed in outpatient hospital settings against the updated medical necessity and site of care criteria before October 1, 2025
+Key Action Audit all PT and OT claims billed in the outpatient hospital setting against MM 0600's updated medical necessity criteria before October 1, 2025

 Cigna Physical and Occupational Therapy Coverage Criteria and Medical Necessity Requirements 2025